tinomerl/apyauth/Readme.md

-# Functional Class for OAuth2.0
+# Functional Wrapper for OAuth2.0

 ## Current Version
-0.3
+0.3.1

 ## Tested and working with following oauth Endpoints
 * Hubspot